Delbo: Development and release

 Delbo was created in Adobe Flash by the gamedesigner Kazumasa Hamamoto and was made available at the developer's Beyond Interactive web site in 2009.
 The game's harpsichord soundtrack and sound effects were provided by Tsukasa Tawada.

 The Nintendo DS version of the game with enhanced graphics was released on March 31, 2010, in Japan as a DSiWare digital title.
 In Europe and North America, the DSiWare version was published by Neko Entertainment on June 23, 2011.
-The Android and iOS version were released in Autumn 2013.
+The Android and iOS versions were released in Autumn 2013.